20254 Dupont Blvd, Georgetown, DE

 (302) 858 5118

 Kevin Andrade made two crucial decisions in 2003.
-The first was to leave a successful television career in Ecuador.
+The first was to leave a successful Radio and television career in Ecuador.
 The second was to bypass broadcast opportunities in Latin-rich Miami and head to Delaware.

 Both decisions proved the right ones.

-Last month, Andrade gathered with local officials to celebrate the opening and renovation of facilities of The Voice Radio Network, a group of six frequencies purchased by Andrade and headquartered in Georgetown.
+In April 2015 Andrade gathered with local officials to celebrate the opening and renovation of facilities of The Voice Radio Network, a group of six frequencies purchased by Andrade and headquartered in Georgetown.

 “We’re here to congratulate Kevin for being such a force, not only for the Latino community, but also for the economy of the area with the jobs that he has created and the hope he has given others that they too can live out the American dream,” said Gov. Jack Markell, who attended the official opening of Andrade’s new facilities.